Colin-b/pyxelrest/README.md

 In case it does (your UDF has a lot of parameters or parameters with long names), then Microsoft Excel is unable to display them all in the function wizard.

 To overcome this Microsoft Excel limitation you can try the following:
- * Exclude some parameters (refer to Open API configuration section for more information)
+ * Exclude some parameters (refer to Open API configuration section for more information).
  * Remove some parameters in your service.
  * Reduce the length of your service parameter names.

+### Microsoft Excel Wizard only list some functions ###

+Microsoft Excel function wizard is not able to list more than a certain amount of functions per category.

+However all functions can be directly accessed in cells.

+To overcome this Microsoft Excel limitation you can try the following:
+ * Exclude some functions in your service (refer to Open API configuration section for more information).

 ### No command specified in the configuration, cannot autostart server ###